 Called “Underwriting our planet: how insurers can help address the crises in climate and biodiversity,” the 77-page report found that many economic activities underwritten by insurers are in fact fuelling climate change and biodiversity loss, instead of underwriting companies helping to address the issue.
 Examples of these activities are deforestation and land conversion.

 In a release, Deloitte Switzerland sustainability services head Marcel Meyer said: “The insurance industry has the power to play a leading role in our effort to work towards a sustainable future.
-With their reach to all industries, insurance companies have the ability to incentivize sustainable practices and promote responsible behaviors of its customers.
+With their reach to all industries, insurance companies have the ability to incentivise sustainable practices and promote responsible behaviours of its customers.

 “By incorporating environmental considerations into their business practices, insurers can help protect biodiversity, mitigate climate change, and build a more resilient and sustainable future.”